MicrosoftDocs/learn/learn-pr/azure/deploy-aspnet-apps-azure-app-service-pipelines/includes/1-introduction.md

 - An Azure subscription in which you have the Owner role
 - An Azure Active Directory (Azure AD) tenant in which you have the Global Administrator role
 - An Azure DevOps organization in which you are the organization owner
-- An Azure GitHub account into which you can fork public GitHub repositories
+- An GitHub account into which you can fork public GitHub repositories